vaggelis2018/laravel-viva-payments/readme.md

 namespace App\Http\Middleware;

-use Illuminate\Foundation\Http\Middleware\VerifyCsrfToken as BaseVerifier;
+use Illuminate\Foundation\Http\Middleware\VerifyCsrfToken as Middleware;

-class VerifyCsrfToken extends BaseVerifier
+class VerifyCsrfToken extends Middleware
 {
     /**
      * The URIs that should be excluded from CSRF verification.